ajg/synth/README.md

  - Django:
    * Named arguments (e.g. for tags and filters)
    * Option to pre-load libraries, tags and filters
+ - Command-line:
+   * Allow using arbitrary programs as tags
+   * Allow using arbitrary programs as filters
  - Refactoring:
    * Move `*_template`s to own namespace
    * Move `engine`s to own namespace